codeChutney/codeChutney.github.io/_posts/ai/2020-09-11-no-non-sense-ml-quickstart.md

 	![]({{ 'Screen Shot 2020-09-11 at 21.05.33.png' | relative_url }})

 * Thats it for the setup.
-Now lets run the most popular and simple ML exercise -
+Now lets run the most popular and simple ML exercise.
+* This is just a guide of how to get started, so paying no attention to naming conventions etc., hit ```Ctrl + Shift + p``` in VS Code.
+Now that the python extension is installed you should see 'Python: Create new blank Jupyter notebook' once you start typing 'Jupyter'.

 ### References(See/Read these):

 1. [VSCode](https://code.visualstudio.com/Download){:target="_blank"}
 2. [Anaconda](https://docs.anaconda.com/anaconda/install/windows/){:target="_blank"}